sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 In this lab you will create a simple bot to learn how to interact with the Azure Cognitive Search API.
 If you want deeper knowledge on Bots Development, check the [Learn AI Vision Bootcamp](https://azure.github.io/LearnAI-Bootcamp/emergingaidev_bootcamp).

-This [gif](./resources/images/sol-arch/retrieving-cognitive-attrributes.gif) has the expected finished solution, so now you have idea of what we will be created now.
+This [gif](./resources/images/sol-arch/retrieving-cognitive-attrributes.gif) has the expected finished solution, but with a different dataset.
+Now you have idea of what we will be created.

 ## Step 1 - Download and install the Bot Framework Emulator